jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/Svelte cheat sheet.md

 # Markup

 - JS code in a `.svelte` file goes in the `<script>` tag
+    - use `<script lang="ts">` for TypeScript
-- expressions in markup and attributes use single curly braces:
+- expressions in markup and attributes use single curly braces
+    - you can use expressions inside quoted string attributes

 ```js
 <script>